Last updated: 07/09/2025

 When searching for Japan travel insurance, you should aim for at least $50,000 in medical coverage and $100,000 in evacuation coverage to avoid financial hardship in case of an emergency.

-According to the U.S. Embassy in Japan, hospitals usually require payment up-front from foreign tourists seeking medical care.
+According to the U.S. Embassy in Japan, hospitals usually require payment up front from foreign tourists seeking medical care.
 Some travel insurance companies provide this payment on your behalf, avoiding the need for costly out-of-pocket expenses.

 Absolutely.
-Medical emergencies and trip disruptions can occur anywhere, even a destination as low-risk as Japan.
+Medical emergencies and trip disruptions can occur anywhere, even in a destination as low-risk as Japan.
 For as little as $2.50 per day, you can get peace of mind and financial protection for the duration of your trip.

 The cost of travel insurance is minimal compared to the potential risks of traveling uninsured.
 For that reason, we highly recommend buying a policy prior to your trip’s departure date.